olsson82/rivwebdoc/docs/install.md

 ## Install System

 Now we are going to install the system on your server.
-This must be done on a server that has rivendell installed.
+This must be done on a server that has Rivendell installed.

 Start by login to root user: `su -l`